robdrimmie/imtg/devlog/rmd/project.md

   - make it impossible to sell to vendor
   - add hint to log about needing to restore the item
   - update character to desire going to the region the win condition tile is in
-- pretty sure traps are misbehaving now, result of item modifiers?
+- ✅ pretty sure traps are misbehaving now, result of item modifiers?
+  - removing the Traps class really made that better
-- probably need to remove everything about the vendor action
+- ✅ probably need to remove everything about the vendor action
+  - this was wrong. the vendor action gets characters into OriginTown and eventually other vend locations
-- character jobs should probably be removed entirely but I'm still
+- character jobs should probably be removed entirely but I'm keeping that particular darling on life support
 - Combat needs to be replaced with a generic encounter type that tests the strongest attributes or something based on
   - handle party loss
-  - tile relationships updated with loss and victory changes
+  - ✅ tile relationships updated with loss and victory changes

 - ✅ give player something to do (perhaps something that is fun?)
  - ✅ single character starts with no gear